Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 - $50+/mo → Kinsta, Cloudways (AWS/GCP backend), SiteGround cloud plans

-3. What's your primary stack?
+3. What's your primary tech stack?

 - WordPress → Kinsta (premium), SiteGround (mid-tier), Hostinger (budget)